-Find loans and government programs just for you.
+Find loans and government programs perfect for your farm.

-If you’re in agriculture, you probably thought you’d spend most of your time … well, farming — not trying to find ways to fund your project.
+If you’re in agriculture, you probably thought you’d spend most of your time farming, not trying to find ways to fund your project.
 For new farmers with no background in finance, it’s important not to let the never-ending list of expenses discourage you.

 What types of loans are available to farmers?

+New farmers face a challenge: lenders aren’t crazy about providing large loans to businesses that haven’t been around very long.
 But it doesn’t mean you’re out of luck.
-A few lending options available for those just starting out include:
+There are a few lending options available for those just starting out.

 - Direct operating loans.
 New farmers need to buy equipment, livestock, fuel and other items to run a farm.
 Though small, these loans can help you purchase what you need while building trust with lenders, which could lead to larger real estate loans down the line.

 - Aggie bonds.
 Beginning farmer loan programs — or aggie bonds — are federal–state public–private partnership programs that encourage lenders to take on new borrowers by offering these lenders tax-free interest.
 Bonds vary by state and may require you to take business courses — not a bad idea for any business.

 - Young and beginning loans for farmers and ranchers.
 The Farming Credit Services of America offers loans to help new farmers and ranchers purchase real estate, open a line of credit or find an installment loan.

 - Microloans.
 Starting a rooftop apiary?
 A hydroponic vegetable garden behind your restaurant?
 Microfinancing could be available to help small farmers cover niche expenses.

 - SBA loans.
 Depending on the type of farm you’re starting, you might be eligible for loan backed by the Small Business Administration, which offers competitive interest rates.
 Note that the SBA recommends looking at government resources specifically allocated for agriculture before applying.